cmakkaya/nexus-installing-and-using/README.md

 # nexus-installing-and-using
-to use in nexus article
+It was created to use in Nexus article